 Learn about the implications of a holding that makes it tougher to discriminate based on sexual orientation.

 In January, 2014, the Ninth Circuit Court of Appeals found it unconstitutional for a lawyer to dismiss a prospective juror because of the latter's sexual orientation.
 (SmithKline Beecham Corp. v.
 Abbott Laboratories.)
-Though lawyers typically don’t have to give a reason for exercising a peremptory challenge on a prospective juror, many courts will now have to step in when it appears that sexual orientation was the motivator.
-(For information on related topics, see Discrimination in Jury Selection and Can Lawyers Discriminate Against Jurors Because of Sexual Orientation?)
+Though lawyers typically don’t have to give a reason for exercising a peremptory challenge on a prospective juror, many courts now have to step in when it appears that sexual orientation was the motivator.
+(For related information, see Discrimination in Jury Selection.)

 The Ninth Circuit’s holding is binding precedent for federal courts in the nine western states that belong to the circuit, Guam, and the North Mariana Islands.
-But courts in other jurisdictions may also rely upon the decision, so its impact could extend beyond these territories.
-And, for the reasons discussed below, the decision could be applied to any law within the circuit aimed at gay people.
-In this respect, the decision has the potential to affect many more laws and practices than jury selection alone.
+But courts in other jurisdictions may choose to rely upon the decision.

 Three Levels of Scrutiny